By Elizabeth Pantley, Author of The No-Cry Sleep Solution

-Watch your words: Don’t blame everything on the baby.
+Don’t blame everything on the baby.
 “We can’t go to the park; the baby’s sleeping.”
 “Be quiet, you’ll wake the baby.”
-“After I change the baby I’ll help you.”
+“After I change the baby, I’ll help you.”
 At this point, your child would just as soon sell the baby!
 Instead, use alternate reasons.
 “My hands are busy now.”
 “We’ll go after lunch.”
 “I’ll help you in three minutes.”

-Take a deep breath and be calm: This is a time of adjustment for everyone in the family.
-Reduce outside activities, relax your housekeeping standards, and focus on your current priority, adjusting to your new family size.
+This is a time of adjustment for everyone in the family.
+Reduce outside activities, relax your housekeeping standards, and focus on your current priority: adjusting to your new family size.

 Excerpted with permission by NTC/Contemporary Publishing Group Inc. from Perfect Parenting, The Dictionary of 1,000 Parenting Tips by Elizabeth Pantley, copyright 1999.